 In certain circumstances we may ask to see evidence when the total is below these amounts.

-The type of documents we need to see are:
+The type of documents we need to see include:.

 If you own land or property you must tell us.
-We will require a valuation, which we may be able to do for you.
+We'll require a valuation, which we may be able to do for you.

 If you pay rent

 - a letter from your landlord detailing the agreement.

 You will need to give us original documents that show:

 - name and address of the managing agent (if appropriate);

 - amount payable;